Does your website content achieve these 5 things?

 At some point on your target customer or client’s buying journey, it is very likely that they’re going to look at your website.
 So it’s vital that the site is set up to enable to help them take the next step on that journey, and your copy is a vital part of that process.

-Writing effective copy isn’t just a case of being able to articulately summarise what you offer, or making sure there are no spelling, grammar or punctuation errors.
+Effective business writing isn’t just a case of being able to articulately summarise what you offer, or making sure there are no spelling, grammar or punctuation errors.
 There is so much more it can help you do, and understanding this potential is the first step towards unlocking a much more effective website.

 1) Guide your visitors to their required destination